- Adoption Exemption

 - M.G.L.
 Chapter 62, Section 3(b)(5) as amended by St. 1999, c.
 127, ss.
 72 and 379

-- TIR 99-19: Tax Changes in the Fiscal Year 2000 Budget, Other Than Capital Gains and "Pay to Play" Provisions which modifies prior year public written statements
+- TIR 99-19: Tax Changes in the Fiscal Year 2000 Budget, Other Than the Capital Gains and the repeal of the "Pay to Play" Provisions

 - LR 88-12: Adoption Expense Qualifying for Exemption Under M.G.L. c.
 62 s.
 3B(b)(5)